 As winter is known to be a harvesting season, springtime traditionally marks the start of the fresh produce shipping season.
 During this time, refrigerated capacity is tight, and this year it is expected to be even tighter.

 Choosing the right shipping mode and equipment type may be challenging even for experienced shippers.
-Knowing the main trailer types and their specifications can help you determine the best one to move their freight.
+Knowing the main types of trailers and their specifications can help you determine the best one to move their freight.

 We’ve created a Trailer Equipment Guide that outlines the various types of truck trailers.
 See more information about Dry Vans, Reefers, Containers, Tankers, Hoppers, Flatbeds, and Drop Decks.